|Reporting Organization:||Concern Worldwide|

 |Humanitarian Response (100 %)|

-As of March 2017, an estimated 7.5 million people across South Sudan are in need of humanitarian assistance and protection across the country as a result of armed conflict, inter-communal violence, economic crisis, disease outbreaks and climatic shocks.
-Approximately 1.85 million people are internally displaced within South Sudan and over 1.4 million South Sudanese have sought protection in neighbouring countries.
-The civil war, as well as erratic rainfall in some areas, have resulted in 4.6 million people projected to require food assistance, with malnutrition rates over emergency thresholds.
-Outbreaks of cholera, measles, and hepatitis E have strained an already overwhelmed health system.
+March 2018 – An estimated 7 million people across South Sudan are in need of humanitarian assistance and protection across the country as a result of armed conflict, food insecurity, malnutrition, economic decline and disease.
+Approximately 1.9 million people are internally displaced within South Sudan and over 2.4 million South Sudanese have sought protection in neighbouring countries.
+An estimated 5.1 million people are currently severely food insecure, with malnutrition rates over emergency thresholds.
+Outbreaks of communicable diseases have strained an already overwhelmed health system.
 Humanitarian access remains restricted in many conflict areas and large numbers of people are accessible only by air drops.
-With GAC’s support, Concern Worldwide is helping to improve health and living conditions for up to 91,679 vulnerable internally displaced and vulnerable conflict-affected people in Unity State and Central Equatoria State, South Sudan.
-Project activities include: (1) rehabilitating two boreholes for 28,800 people in the Bentiu Protection of Civilians site and ten water points for 5,000 people in Guit and Rubkona counties; (2) constructing 200 communal latrines benefitting up to 36,000 people and providing hygiene promotion training; (3) delivering quality outpatient therapeutic programs, targeted supplementary feeding programs and infant and young child feeding services at seven nutrition sites for 11,179 malnourished children under five years of age and 1,265 pregnant and lactating women; (4) promoting improved Infant and Young Child Feeding knowledge through 2,680 mother-to-mother support group sessions led by 83 lead mothers.
+With GAC’s support, Concern is providing emergency water, sanitation, hygiene, nutrition and livelihoods services for up to 91,438 displaced and conflict-affected people in Unity and Central Equatoria states.
+Project activities include: (1) Rehabilitating and protecting 17 boreholes equipped with hand pumps in Rubkona and Guit counties for up to 57,000 people; (2) Constructing 79 communal latrines, 40 latrines for people with disabilities and 200 handwashing stations benefiting up to 33,377 people; (3) Delivering outpatient therapeutic programs, targeted supplementary feeding programs and infant and young child feeding services for 16,323 children and 3,750 pregnant and lactating women; and (4) Training 540 mother-to-mother support group members in community gardening.

 |Gender and age:||Adult women Adult men Adolescent females Adolescent males Children, girls Children, boys Under-5 children Newborns Older adults, women Older adults, men|